netolcc06/Rays/README.md

 ![alt tag](https://github.com/netolcc06/Rays/blob/master/ex04.png)

 My solution has one flaw.
 When a line intersects a polygon right at one of its corners without getting inside of the polygon itself, it will change the color line anyway.
+See it below:

 ![alt tag](https://github.com/netolcc06/Rays/blob/master/pat_case.png)